 As background for this recipe, please read my article on the Science of Rubs.

 Up your game: Join our Pitmaster Club.
-Click here for a free 30 day trial.
+Try it out for free for 30 days.
 No credit card needed.
 No spam.
 Click here to Be Amazing!

 Makes:About 2/3 cup

 Optional.
 At one time I had included 1 tablespoon dried crushed hot red pepper (cayenne or chipotle) in this recipe.
 I have removed it because I decided I like the recipe better without the heat.
 If you want a capsaicin jolt, go for it.

-Measure everything and dump it into a blender; see "Measuring" note about the bay leaves.
+- Measure everything and dump it into a blender; see "Measuring" note about the bay leaves.
 Put the lid on the blender (very important), and run it on medium for a few seconds, turn it off, and run it again.
 Continue pulsing about until you have a powder.
 Dump the whole thing in a jar and label it.

 - How to use this stuff.
 If the food has not been been brined, then sprinkle with salt, ½ teaspoon per pound.
 If it has been brined, then skip the salt.
 Lightly coat your chicken or potatoes or asparagus or whatever with water (the ingredients dissolve better in water than oil), sprinkle on the rub liberally, even if you are a conservative.
 If time permits, let the seasoned meat sit in the fridge for an hour or three.